pkutaj/pkutaj.github.io/_posts/2020-07-09-git-rename-and-commit.md

 ---
 layout: post
-title: git > r100 ?
+title: git > on renaming files
 categories: [git]
 ---
 ### 1. abstract
 The aim is documenting renaming in git.
 The case is the renaming of files in the context of blogging for various reasons — a major change sometimes is followed by the bump of the timestamp necessary for Jekyll.
 I have used prefixes within filenames for semantic/versioning reasons, etc.

 ## TOC
 <!-- TOC -->